adrianbacceli/Knowledge_Management/content/Infrastructure/Cloud/Cloud Automation/Ansible.md

 Ansible is another powerful tool in the DevOps toolbox!
 While Terraform is great for **provisioning infrastructure**, Ansible shines when it comes to **configuration management**, **application deployment**, and **orchestration**.

 Ansible is an **agentless automation tool** that uses **SSH** (or WinRM for Windows) to connect to remote machines and execute tasks.
 It uses **YAML-based playbooks** to define what to do.
+Ansible is an Imperative language, which means it defines **how** to configure infrastructure step-by-step.

 ---
 ### 🔧 Real-Life Example: Setting Up a Web Server